ProCynic/lab-FS/README.txt

 Testing:
   We are using JUnit 4 for our unit tests.
-  We have 1 program, ADiskUnit, that runs all our unit tests.
+  We have 2 program, PTreeUnit and FlatFSUnit, that runs all our unit tests.
-  We tested to make sure that all the pubilc methods of ADisk that have exceptions specified in the spec throw those exceptions when appropriate.
+  We tested to make sure that most of the pubilc methods of PTree work, and a few of FlatFS work while having exceptions specified in the spec throw those exceptions when appropriate.
-  We tested the public api of ADisk to make sure it functioned correctly.
+  We tested the public api of PTree to make sure it functions correctly for the most part.
+FlatFS was not tested as extensively.